polterguy/system42/components/common-widgets/README.md

 Assuming you've got bootstrap included on your page ...

-This makes it very easy to stay _"DRY"_ in your Ajax apps - DRY means Don't Repeat Yourself - Simply by creating reusable Ajax widgets, for the HTML and Widget hierarchies you tend to write over again.
+This makes it very easy to stay DRY in your Ajax apps - DRY means _Don't Repeat Yourself_ - Simply by creating reusable Ajax widgets, for the HTML and Widget hierarchies you tend to create multiple times.

 The above widget, simply shows a *[sys42.windows.info-tip]* when its value is changed, but far richer widgets are easily created using the same logic.